gh-neelpatel/LabelSense-AI/Ckpt 4/Checkpoint4_Enhanced_README.md

 #### 6.2.2 RoBERTa Model Limitations

 1. **Short Ingredient Lists (35% of RoBERTa errors)**
-   - Fails on: products with <3 ingredients
+   - Fails on: products with less than 3 ingredients
    - Reason: Insufficient context for transformer model

 2. **Training Data Bias (30% of RoBERTa errors)**